adrianskelton/Project1/README.md

 ### Frameworks, Libraries & Programs Used

 **Bootstrap** - for the responsiveness of the website despite having to add a media query for the 1000px breakpoint so that the site looked better on mobile and tablets.
-I also used bootstrap code for the navbar.  <br>
+I also used bootstrap code for the navbar.\
-**Github** - I used GitHub for the storage of my site and Gitpages to pubish my website Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
-If so add it here (add the version used).<br>
+**Github** - I used GitHub for the storage of my site and Gitpages to pubish my website.\
 **Photoshop** - Used photoshop for some of my image resizing.

 ## Deployment & Local Development